Updated April 2026

 Location

-Driving in Auckland or Wellington typically costs more due to higher traffic density, accident rates and theft risk.
-Rural or smaller city drivers may see lower premiums.
+Driving in Sydney or Melbourne typically costs more due to higher traffic density, accident rates and theft risk.
+Drivers in regional areas or smaller cities may see lower premiums.

 💰